htwest/weather-app/README.md

 - Install all required dependencies
 - Sign up and aquire API token from https://ipdata.co/
 - Sign up and aquire API token from https://www.weatherapi.com/
-- Create and ENV file and set 'WEATHER_API' equal to your generated API token
+- Create and ENV file and set 'WEATHER_API' and 'IP_DATA_API' equal to your generated API tokens

 ## How to Use: